F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 ### CLion
 [documentation](https://www.jetbrains.com/help/clion/cpu-profiler.html)

 CLion profiler is based on the [`perf`](https://perf.wiki.kernel.org/index.php/Main_Page) tool and therefore it is available only on Linux (and WSL).
-However, in WSL, [currently the profiler does not work](https://youtrack.jetbrains.com/issue/CPP-41239/Cannot-run-Perf-profiler-in-WSL).
+However, in WSL, [currently the profiler does not work](https://youtrack.jetbrains.com/issue/CPP-41239/Cannot-run-Perf-profiler-in-WSL) (the profiler immediatelly terminates with an unknown error).
+Fortunatelly, there is a workaround (described in [another issue](https://youtrack.jetbrains.com/issue/CPP-40742/Profiling-doesnt-work-in-WSL)):
+- open the Clion registry: `Help` -> `Find Action` -> `Registry`
+- disable the `wsl.use.remote.agent.for.launch.processes` option

 ### VTune
 VTune can be run ftom the Visual Studio only for VS solution projects.
 In case of CMake projects, we need to run the VTune GUI and configure the debugging there.